Cracticinae: Species of Cracticinae

-A fossil right scapula (MNZ S41061) found at the Manuherikia River in Otago, New Zealand and dating from the Early to Middle Miocene (Awamoan to Lillburnian, 19-16 million years ago) represents a member of the Cracticinae.
+Miostrepera canora was described from a proximal and a distal humerus and scapula found in the St Bathans fauna from the Early Miocene in Otago, New Zealand.
+These were most similar to modern Strepera species and reveal that the Cracticinae were previously native to Zealandia and indicates overwater dispersal.

 Kurrartapu johnnguyeni was described from a proximal tarsometatarsus recovered from the Riversleigh site in Queensland.
 It is early Miocene in age and is closer to Strepera/Cracticus than to Peltops.
 The bird was likely similar in size to the extant black butcherbird.